Integrity and

 negative action that’s described will be imagined and might be expressed by

 anyone who hears about it.
-Someone hearing an alarming description might react
+Anyone who hears about a negative action might react

 in some way that's potential in their feelings or thinking.